Trish Vradenburg: Biography

 Vradenburg was born in Newark, New Jersey, the daughter of Beatrice and Judge Joseph Lerner.
 She graduated from Boston University in 1968 and became a speech writer for Senator Harrison A. Williams (D-NJ).

 She was a writer on three television shows.
 In addition, she wrote the novel Liberated Lady (1986) as well as the plays The Apple Doesn't Fall… and Surviving Grace.

 Both of those plays are accounts of Vradenburg's time as an Alzheimer's caregiver for her mother, who died of the disease in 1991.
 Vradenburg is survived by her husband, former AOL executive and venture philanthropist George Vradenburg.
 In 2008, the Vradenburgs founded US Against Alzheimer's, a national advocacy network dedicated to stopping Alzheimer's.
 In 2012, Capitol File magazine named Trish and George Vradenburg on their list of Washington's top power couples for the philanthropy and advocacy efforts.
 She was also a member of the board of Theater J and DC Vote.

 Books

 In 1986 Macmillan Publishers published Vradenburg's novel, Liberated Lady, which was described as a "comedic romance with a dash of politics."
 The book was chosen as Literary Guild and Doubleday Book Club selections.
 Further, Vradenburg was published in the anthology Chicken Soup for the Romantic Soul in 2000.

 Television

 In 1986, she became a writer for the show Designing Women.
-In addition, she also wrote for the shows Kate and Allie and Family Ties.
+In addition, she also wrote for the shows Kate & Allie and Family Ties.
 Her shows dealt with topics including abortion, homosexuality, race relations and high school reunions.
 She also wrote a pilot about life at a home shopping network, The Shopping Maul, for Merv Griffin Productions.
 She was the on-air host of Book This Show with Trish, a book show for Q2.